DaveWoodCom/OTAgo/README.md

 ### Templates

-The `$webTemplate` file needs to be an HTML web page that will be displayed to the user.
-This can be as simple a single link, or more complicated with details about the app with instructions for the user on how to install it (trusting the Enterprise certificate for example).
+The `$webTemplate` file needs to be an HTML file that will be displayed to the user.
+This can be basic HTML with a single link, or more complicated with details about the app with instructions for the user on how to install it (trusting the Enterprise certificate for example).
 The template file itself does not need to be in a publicly accessible folder, however any files the page links to, images, stylesheets, etc must be.
 The `$webTemplate` file should have at least one link with the `href` set to the `$installURLPlacehHolder` (`{{InstallURL}}` in our demo).
 That link will start the install process when the user taps it.

 The `$manifestTemplate` file needs to be a valid `manifest.plist` file (see [Apple's documentation](https://support.apple.com/en-ca/guide/deployment-reference-ios/apd11fd167c4/web) for specifics), but instead of specifying the URL for the `.ipa` file, use the `$ipaURLPlacehHolder` placeholder (`{{IPAURL}}` in our demo).
 The authenticated URL will be substituted into the `.plist` file before it's sent to the user's device.